Nimrod (album): Album title and artwork

 The album's title, Nimrod, is the name of a character from the Bible that was a hunter.
-In American English, it became a term for a stupid or dimwitted person as the usage is often said to have been popularized by the Looney Tunes cartoon character Bugs Bunny sarcastically referring to the hunter Elmer Fudd as "nimrod" After three art directors were rejected by the band and pressing was behind schedule, Green Day asked the help of Chris Bilheimer, a friend of Armstrong who had done covers for another group signed by Warner Bros.
+In American English, it became a term for a stupid or dimwitted person as the usage is often said to have been popularized by the Looney Tunes cartoon character Bugs Bunny sarcastically referring to the hunter Elmer Fudd as "nimrod".

+After three art directors were rejected by the band and pressing was behind schedule, Green Day asked the help of Chris Bilheimer, a friend of Armstrong who had done covers for another group signed by Warner Bros.
 Records, R.E.M.
-Having just the album title to work on, Bilheimer had some ideas, with the one that went through being inspired by a photograph Bilheimer saw, where a politician's poster had his face removed.
+Having just the album title to work on, Bilheimer had some ideas, with one taking inspiration from a photo Bilheimer had seen, where a politician's poster had his face removed.
 He felt the image was "striking" and seemed to fit the band by featuring "a typical middle-age male, corporate politician American kind of guy, and someone had completely taken his identity away through vandalism."
 Following that line of thought, Bilheimer took an encyclopedia picture of men in suits and ties and put colored circles reading "nimrod." on their faces, "using that to take away the people's identity".
-The back cover had the same being done to a yearbook Bilheimer found in a Los Angeles bookstore, "from the era of the Leave It to Beaver 1950's idyllic America", with the label "break[ing] down that image of people’s perceptions of a happy polite idyllic society."
+The back cover had the same being done to a yearbook Bilheimer found in a Los Angeles bookstore, "from the era of the Leave It to Beaver 1950s idyllic America", with the label "break[ing] down that image of people’s perceptions of a happy polite idyllic society."
 The booklet features the lyrics presented as if they were a secret document that had been redacted with black ink, "so they seemed like they were part of something else".

 Two versions of the cover were made: one version with the circles yellow and one with the circles orange (used for the Australian edition).

 The portraits covered on the album cover are Frederick Banting and Charles Best, two American-Canadian medical scientists most well known for co-discovering insulin.

+On August 26, 2023, Green Day announced limited edition T-shirts with a parody of Nimrod's album cover, replacing the portraits obscured behind the circles with a mug shot of Donald Trump.
+The band promised to donate the merchandise proceeds to Greater Good Music, a charity helping victims of the Maui fire.

+In the back cover, among the yearbook photos, Billie Joe Armstrong, Tre Cool, and Mike Dirnt are seen on the top left, third right top, and bottom right.